> Tony Rose > Songs > The Fourteenth of July

 The Fourteenth of July / The Little Fighting Chance

 Tony Rose sang The Fourteenth of July, accompanied by Dave Burland and Pete and Chris Coe, on his 1976 LP On Banks of Green Willow.
-He commented in the album's sleeve notes:
+He noted:

 The tale told in The Fourteenth of July, is a forbear of the amazing exploits of such as the Great Wilson and Roy of the Rovers.
 It re-affirms what must be the oldest tradition of the lot—the innate superiority of the lone Englishman (vessel) over veritable hordes of wretched foreigners.
 Collected by Rev. John Broadwood.

 On the Fourteenth of July, so clear it was the sky,